What factors does the court consider when determining custody?

 At Jacobs Berger, our attorneys have extensive experience assisting clients and families in towns across New Jersey and Morris County, including Morristown, Madison, Randolph, Dover, Denville, Florham Park, East Hanover, and the surrounding communities to fairly and creatively resolve family law matters.

-To speak with a member of our experienced team of attorneys today in a comprehensive and confidential case assessment regarding parenting time, child custody settlement, child custody arrangement or modification, or any other divorce or family law-related issue, please contact us online or through our Morristown office at (973) 710-4366.
+To speak with a member of our experienced team of attorneys today in a strategic planning session regarding parenting time, child custody settlement, child custody arrangement or modification, or any other divorce or family law-related issue, please contact us online or through our Morristown office at (973) 710-4366.